leilawren/winedog/README.md

 Winedog will drop a script called runner.sh in your game files.
 Run or edit this script to control launch options.

+# What winedog doesn't do
+Winedog is a tool to make installing games using vanilla wine fast and easy.
+This script will not resolve in prefix dependencies for you.
+To quickly run winetricks for your game after it's installed you can run the winetricks.sh script winedog drops in your game directory.